 - A bathing suit

 - A watch (to tide you over till you buy your Spanish cellphone if you cannot use your American one abroad)

-- Your favorite brand of pain killers and cold or allergy remedies if you are wedded to the familiar–bear in mind Spain has a large and powerful pharmaceutical industry of its own and you certainly can get over-the-counter medication in Spain, often similar to what you have in the US, but there can be some differences, especially regarding brand names and dosage.
+- Your favorite brand of pain killers and cold or allergy remedies if you are wedded to the familiar–bear in mind Spain has a large and powerful pharmaceutical industry of its own and you certainly can get over-the-counter medication here, often similar to what you have in the US, but there can be some differences especially regarding brand and generic names and dosage.

 - Go to an electronics store or online and buy an adaptor plug for your laptop (an adaptor plug not a converter) or you will not be able to use your laptop right away in Spain.
 Spain’s standard for plugs is shared by many European Union countries.
 These plugs can be purchased in Spain of course but the electronics stores may be closed when you arrive.

 - Small appliances (hair dryers, straightening iron, etc.)–Spanish voltage (220-240 volts) is different from the U.S.’s, and even with current converters these appliances don’t fare well.
 You can find inexpensive ones in Spain.

 - Bedding stuff such as sheets, pillows or sleeping bags.

-- The many things you can easily buy in Spain– so long as you don’t insist on your brand from home, you can buy almost anything in Spain including high-quality, inexpensive toiletries and an enormous range of fast and slow fashion.
+- The many things you can easily buy in Spain– so long as you don’t insist on your brand from home, you can buy almost anything in Spain including high-quality, inexpensive toiletries, over-the-counter medications, and an enormous range of fast and slow fashion.
 Bear in mind that upon arrival in both semesters you´ll be landing smack in the middle of traditional sales seasons!
 Many students in the past have decided they might need to overhaul their wardrobes a bit to keep up with stylish Spaniards!

 - Too much stuff–every one agrees on this piece of advice!